TheRDGroupOfIndustries/seczap/README.md

 ## Services

-SecZap offers a wide range of services, including:
+SECZAP offers a wide range of services, including:
 - **Vulnerability & Penetration Testing**: Ethical testing to identify weaknesses in web and mobile applications or network infrastructure.
 - **Digital/Cyber Forensics**: Solutions to uncover the causes behind incidents and prevent future breaches.
 - **Cyber Threat Intelligence & Dark Web Monitoring**: Research and track illegal activities and data leaks on the dark web.